thisismatu/kahvimitta/README.md

 ## Development

-This project was bootstrapped with Create React App [PWA typescript template](https://cra.link/PWA) and UI components use [Ariakit](https://ariakit.org/).
-To run it you need Node v16 or later and `npm`.
+This project was bootstrapped with Create React App [PWA typescript template](https://cra.link/PWA).
+UI components are built uisng [Ariakit](https://ariakit.org/).
+To run the app you need Node v16 or later and `npm`.

 Install dependencies: